Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

-A strong anisotropy of the DL SOT has been reported also in magnetic topological insulators, namely in (Cr$_{0.08}$Bi$_{0.54}$Sb$_{0.38}$)$_{2}$Te$_{3}$/(Bi$_{0.5}$Sb$_{0.5}$)$_{2}$Te$_{3}$ bilayers, where $\xi^{j}_{\rm DL}$ ranges from from 140 to 425 as the magnetization rotates from in-plane to out-of-plane \cite{Fan2014a}.
-The anisotropy of this system is opposite to that of NM/FM bilayers and is qualitatively consistent with theoretical predictions \cite{Ndiaye2017b} related to the spin-momentum locking of the topological surface states (see Subsection \ref{s:sot-ti}).

 \paragraph{Temperature dependence} A way to obtain information on the physics governing the SOTs is to measure their magnitude as a function of temperature.
-In Ta/CoFeB/MgO, \citet{Qiu2014} reported that the FL torque decreases linearly when reducing the sample temperature, while the DL torque remains mostly unaffected.
-A qualitatively similar behavior was observed by \citet{Kim2014} in similar structures, i.e., the FL torque decreases dramatically with the temperature, while the DL torque increases from 400 to 300~K and saturates at lower temperatures (Fig.~\ref{Fig_SOT_temperature}).
-Since the Ta resistivity is almost constant between 100 and 400~K, the relative independence of the DL torque on temperature is consistent with the DL torque being driven by the intrinsic SHE of Ta.
-In contrast, the strong decrease of the FL torque suggests that scattering events involving phonons and magnons (usually stronger at disordered interfaces) play an important role in the emergence of this component.
-Studies of the temperature dependence of the SOTs in Pt-based structures, on the other hand, show that the FL and DL SOTs are both approximately constant with temperature in as-grown Pt/Co/MgO, whereas both increase with temperature in annealed Pt/CoFeB/MgO \cite{Pai2015}.
-In the latter case, the FL torque shows a much stronger change compared to the DL torque and even changes sign, from parallel to antiparallel to the Oersted field, at around 125~K. Interestingly, in NM where extrinsic effects dominate, such as CuAu alloys, the DL torque decreases upon reducing the temperature, consistently with an extrinsic bulk-like SHE, while the FL torque increases \citet{Wen2017}.
-Such a behavior supports the view that intrinsic as well as extrinsic mechanisms contribute in different proportion to the FL and DL torques.
+In Ta/CoFeB/MgO, \citet{Qiu2014} reported that the field-like torque decreases linearly when reducing the sample temperature, while the damping-like torque remains mostly unaffected.
+A qualitatively similar behavior was observed by \citet{Kim2014} in similar structures, i.e., the field-like torque decreases dramatically with the temperature, while the damping-like torque increases from 400 to 300~K and saturates at lower temperatures (Fig.~\ref{Fig_SOT_temperature}).
+Since the Ta resistivity is almost constant between 100 and 400~K, the relative independence of the damping-like torque on temperature is consistent with the damping-like torque being driven by the intrinsic SHE of Ta.
+In contrast, the strong decrease of the field-like torque suggests that scattering events involving phonons and magnons (usually stronger at disordered interfaces) play an important role in the emergence of this component.
+Studies of the temperature dependence of the SOTs in Pt-based structures, on the other hand, show that the field-like and damping-like SOTs are both approximately constant with temperature in as-grown Pt/Co/MgO, whereas both increase with temperature in annealed Pt/CoFeB/MgO \cite{Pai2015}.
+In the latter case, the field-like torque shows a much stronger change compared to the damping-like torque and even changes sign, from parallel to antiparallel to the Oersted field, at around 125~K.